bozboz/laravel-admin/README.md

 ## Controllers

-`ModelAdminController` is an abstract class containing standard CRUD functionality for a model.
-Subclasses - as a bare minimum - must define a constructor which passes in an instance of `ModelAdminDecorator`.
+`Controllers\ModelAdminController` is an abstract class containing standard CRUD functionality for a model.
+Subclasses - as a bare minimum - must define a constructor which passes in an instance of `Decorators\ModelAdminDecorator`.
 E.g.:

 ```php
 use Bozboz\Admin\Decorators\FooAdminDecorator;